radiate-framework/radiate-framework.github.io/docs/docs/the-basics/shortcodes.md

 <AppNotice type="warning">

-WordPress converts shortcode attributes to lower case and your `$defaultAttributes` should match exactly.
-We highly recommend specifying your attributes as _snake_case_.
+WordPress converts all shortcode attributes to lower case.
+We also recommend specifying your attributes as _snake_case_.

 </AppNotice>